 - 1. It is recommended that the applicant contact the regional office or delegated conservation district to schedule a formal pre-application meeting.
-The conservation district or the Department may recommend that a formal pre-application meeting be held.
+The delegated conservation district or the Department may recommend that a formal pre-application meeting be held.
 If the formal meeting is held, the meeting attendees may include the applicant, the applicant's consultant, the delegated conservation district, the regional director (if applicable), and representatives of all appropriate Department programs. - 2.
 Department regional office and delegated conservation district staff will follow the Policy for Permit Coordination (Executive Order 2012-11, Document ID 021-2000-301) during the pre-application conference. - 3.
 During the pre-application conference, the Department regional office or delegated conservation district staff should provide an explanation of the number and types of permits required for the project and provide the applicant with the Permit Decision Guarantee timeframes. - 4.
-The Department regional office or delegated conservation district staff should complete the pre-application conference checklist during the pre-application meeting, and maintain a record of attendance. - 5.
-The applicant's consultant should complete a summary of the meeting which will be verified by the conservation district and the Department.
+The Department regional office or delegated conservation district staff should complete the pre-application conference checklist (Appendix A in the Policy for Permit Coordination, Document ID 021-2000-301) during the pre-application meeting, and maintain a record of attendance. - 5.
+The applicant's consultant should complete a summary of the meeting which will be Provided to and verified by the conservation district and the Department.

-- 6. The Department regional office will designate an application manager for the project.
-If the conservation district is delegated at the PCSM engineering review level, the application manager will be a conservation district staff person chosen by the conservation district manager. - 8.
-The Department regional director will provide direction to the application manager on the priority of the permit application.
+- 6. The Department regional office will designate a Department application manager for the project. - 7.
+The Department regional director will provide direction to the application manager on the priority of the permit application, as necessary.